Wish-Lin/Iridium/README.md

-# math-image-generator
+# Iridium
-A HTML5 canvas & Javascript-based tool/library for creating simple geometric images for educational purposes
+Iridium is a HTML5 canvas & Javascript-based tool for creating mathematical images.